- Definition of Roles

 - Termination of Volunteer Services

-The North Carolina EMGV program is a component of the NC Cooperative Extension Service within the College of Agriculture and Life Sciences at NC State.
+The NC State EMG program is a component of NC State Extension within the College of Agriculture and Life Sciences at NC State.
 As such, it must comply with all federal, state, and local laws concerning non-discrimination with regard to

 - selecting, training, assigning, and evaluating our volunteers; and